saucelabs-training/demo-js/README.md

     export SAUCE_ACCESS_KEY=*******
     ```

-2. Please check all README.md files in all folder to see what you need to do to get the tests running
+2. Please check all README.md files in each framework example to see what you need to do to get the tests running.